-Autodesk decided to continue expanding in San Francisco and make its headquarters at the Market Street location.
-Although it seems to be a symbolic move, the fact is that these offices have already been the de facto company’s headquarters, with all the top executives working there.
-The client abandoned its renovated Mission Street office facilities as there was excess space, a common trend among tech companies whose employees now prefer remote work.
-Thus, Autodesk leased the two floors in the 11-story San Francisco Landmark building.
-That 80-year-old structure was modernized to an up-to-date class-A office facility, preserving its historic architectural style and maintaining the grand façade.
-Today, the object has a repaired exterior, upgraded seismic characteristics, and the latest mechanical, electrical, elevator, and telecommunications systems installed.
-When working on this project, VEC found it challenging to ensure the proper performance of the client’s MEP systems because of building specifics.
+Autodesk decided to continue expanding in San Francisco and establish its headquarters at the Market Street location.
+Although it seems to be a symbolic move, the fact is that these offices have already been the company’s de facto headquarters, with all the top executives working there.
+The client decided to leave its renovated Mission Street office facilities due to excess space, a common trend among tech companies whose employees now prefer remote work.